Your Gift DOUBLES to Launch Our First Animated Feature Film!

 Estimated reading time: 6 minutes

-A dash of problems at work, a cup of tiredness from caring for the kids, and your child’s emotions boiling over on the floor—the perfect recipe for parenting stress in your marriage.
+A dash of problems at work, a cup of tiredness from caring for the kids, and your child’s emotions boiling over on the floor—the perfect recipe for parental burnout and stress in your marriage.
 As Kristin stood at the stove, attending to simmering pots, the sounds of the kids playing turned from laughter to whining and then screaming.
 Todd opened the back door, worn down by his day, unprepared for the whirlwind he was walking into.
 With both our stress levels already high, we exchanged regrettable words and both emotionally shut down.
-Tense parenting moments like these can test your marriage and create distance between you.
-If you let it.
+Tense parenting moments like these can test your marriage and create distance between you—if you let it.

 How you manage your stress levels and respond to everyday tense moments can either harm your marriage or create deeper intimacy and happiness.
-These are some simple ways you can support one another and cope with parenting stress together:
+These are some simple ways you can support one another and cope with parental burnout and stress together:

 When one or both of you are feeling overwhelmed, conversations about bigger problems are likely not going to be very productive.
 Agreeing to focus on the current situation will be more effective.
 Try these steps: